Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: An overview of Federated Learning in Edge Computing

 A significant amount of effort has been made to address the issue of \textit{user heterogeneity} in FL.
 Specifically, the heterogeneity is manifested in both \textit{statistically} and \textit{systematically}.

-On the one hand, \textit{statistical heterogeneity} in FL refers to the differences among user local data distributions.
+On the one hand, \textit{statistical heterogeneity} in FL refers to the differences among user local data distributions as shown in Fig. \ref{fig:data-heterogenity}.
 Namely, the clients have datasets that are not independent and identically distributed (Non-IID).
 When the data is collected locally, such differences are likely induced by heterogeneous user behavior.
 In the case of Non-IID data distributions, aggregation may lead to a biased global model with a sub-optimal generalization performance.
 This phenomenon is also known as client-drift \cite{karimireddy2020scaffold}, and it refers to the process by which global models are updated toward local optimal solutions as a result of heterogeneous data.

-Towards addressing this client-drift issue, some FL algorithms proposed learning local models with a regularized objective to constrain their parameter divergence from the global model.
-Representative work includes FedProx \cite{sahu2018convergence}, pFedMe \cite{t2020personalized}, and SCAFFOLD \cite{karimireddy2020scaffold}. \textit{Personalized FL} is an alternative strategy for handling data heterogeneity.
+Towards addressing this client-drift issue, previous works including FedProx \cite{sahu2018convergence}, pFedMe \cite{t2020personalized}, and SCAFFOLD \cite{karimireddy2020scaffold}, have proposed constraining the local model parameters to prevent them from diverging far from the global model optimal. \textit{Personalized FL} is an alternative strategy for handling data heterogeneity.
 It permits different model parameters or even architectures to be adopted by local users.
 Besides diversified architectures, few-shot adaptations can also achieve personalization by fine-tuning a global model using local data~\cite{t2020personalized, li2021ditto}.

-In the meantime, \textit{system heterogeneity} results from different user capacities in terms of computation, memory, bandwidth, etc. Adopting one unified model architecture for FL can be undesirable under such scenarios: an over-large global model might bring heavy workloads to small users which lack computation or transmission resources, while an over-small global model may under-perform in capturing complex feature representations for the learning tasks.
+In the meantime, \textit{system heterogeneity} results from different user capacities in terms of computation, memory, bandwidth, etc. We show an example of system heterogeneity in Fig. \ref{fig:data-heterogenity}.
+Adopting one unified model architecture for FL can be undesirable under such scenarios: an over-large global model might bring heavy workloads to small users which lack computation or transmission resources, while an over-small global model may under-perform in capturing complex feature representations for the learning tasks.
 Therefore, an emerging group of algorithms is pursuing FL frameworks that support heterogeneous user model architectures \cite{zhang2018joint, ma2021fedsa, zhang2016energy, hosseinalipour2020federated, wang2021device, zehtabi2022decentralized, sahu2018convergence}.